 After dinner we lug the enormously heavy straight-backed chairs out of the dining area and gather around the campfire – so rustic, huh – and relate the usual funny stories and jokes.
 It becomes more interesting when Shivani expresses a desire to discuss the dating process and find out how we all experience it.
 We explain the concept of speed dating to her and she is fascinated.

-I laugh and say, ‘You could have this in India, except of course it would be the mothers going from table to table with the sons and daughters one step behind!’
+‘You could have this in India,' I say, 'except of course it would be the mothers going from table to table with the sons and daughters one step behind!’

 Shivani’s tinkly laughter at this thought is infectious.
 ‘It’s true!
 This would work in India very well, except the sons and daughters would probably not be there.
 It is still usual to only meet on the wedding day itself.'